kiranbakale/AMI-Readme/docs/environment_configure.md

 ##### Configure Authentication (Azure)

-Finally the last thing to configure is authentication.
-This is required so Ansible can access Azure to build its dynamic inventory.
+Finally, the last thing to configure is authentication.
+This is required to allow Ansible to access Azure to build its dynamic inventory.

 Ansible provides several ways to authenticate with [Azure](https://docs.ansible.com/ansible/latest/collections/azure/azcollection/azure_rm_inventory.html#parameter-auth_source), you can select any method that is desired.

 If you are planning to run the toolkit locally it'll be easier to use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) authentication method.
 In this case the credentials will be sourced from the Azure CLI profile.
-Otherwise you can use either [Service Principal Credentials](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-service-principal) or [Active Directory Username/Password](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-active-directory-username-password), please refer to [Authenticating to Azure](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure) documentation for details.
+Otherwise, you can use either [Service Principal Credentials](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-service-principal) or [Active Directory Username/Password](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-active-directory-username-password), please refer to [Authenticating to Azure](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure) documentation for details.
 Once you have selected the authentication method and obtained the credentials you may export them as [Environment Variables](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-environment-variables) following the Ansible instructions for the specific authentication type.

 ### Configure Variables